 - Good working knowledge of A.R.E. resources and available services is desirable as is an affinity with the philosophy and principles of the Edgar Cayce readings.

 - High degree of emotional intelligence and maturity – demonstrating adaptability, engagement, and enthusiasm.

 - A good sense of humor.

-- The ability to move between buildings on uneven ground and to use staircases in historical buildings without elevators is required
+- Good physical stamina is necessary; requires movement between buildings, including walking on uneven ground and using staircases in historical buildings without elevators.